dbosk/introtools/modules/ssh/guide.md

 **MacOS and Ubuntu (Linux):** If you run Linux or MacOS, you're already running a UNIX-like system (see the [family tree][unix-family]).
 Then you can just start the terminal (just search for the word "terminal").
+You can see the process in these videos:

 [unix-family]: https://www.levenez.com/unix/